paytonrules/Skeletons/jspm/README.md

+# App

+This is a bare-bones JSPM skeleton.

 # Requirements

 The requirements of this are JSPM and Node.
 Node because it's the only way to run any JavaScript CLI tools, and JSPM because that's the preferred package manager.